 4. Duct tape.
 From packing up boxes to repairing tears, and even sealing up leaky windows, duct tape is essential to have around.
 Keep a few spares just in case.

 6. Flashlight.
-You should have a flashlight in your bedside table within easy reach.
+You should have a flashlight on your bedside table within easy reach.

 7. USB flash drive.
-Back up your important documents in a USB flash drive.
+Back up your important documents on a USB flash drive.
 Even if a disaster never happens, computers crash all the time.

-This list is by no means all inclusive – there are many more items that are handy to have around, but these items are some of the first ones that come in handy frequently.
+This list is by no means all-inclusive – there are many more items that are handy to have around, but these are some of the first ones that come to mind when I think of tools I use frequently.

 For more preparedness tips, read my book: